AP6YC/AdaptiveResonance.jl/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.

 This package is developed and maintained with sponsorship by the Applied Computational Intelligence Laboratory (ACIL) of the Missouri University of Science and Technology.
 This project is supported by grants from the Army Research Labs Night Vision Electronic Sensors Directorate (NVESD), the DARPA Lifelong Learning Machines (L2M) program, Teledyne Technologies, and the National Science Foundation.
 The material, findings, and conclusions here do not necessarily reflect the views of these entities.